caktus/guidebook/source/services/circle-ci.rst

    #.
 Obtain the HipChat API token for Circle CI.
 Click on the '...' button in the upper right-hand
       corner of your HipChat room page, then click on 'Integrations...', then click on the 'Installed' button to filter by already-installed integrations.
 You should see Circle CI listed there.
 Click on it and you will find the Token.
+If you don't have access, create a `support request <https://caktus.atlassian.net/servicedesk/customer/portal/3>`_ to get one.

    #.
 Navigate in Circle CI to your project and then click on the 'settings' icon in the upper
       right which should take you to project settings.
 Click on 'Chat Notifications' and fill in the